danfickle/openhtmltopdf/README.md

 head - 0.0.1-RC4-SNAPSHOT
 ========
++ Fixed issue where different size pages in the same document were not being recognized.
 + Add method to builder to specify default page size.
 Example: ````builder.useDefaultPageSize(PdfRendererBuilder.PAGE_SIZE_LETTER_WIDTH, PdfRendererBuilder.PAGE_SIZE_LETTER_HEIGHT, PdfRendererBuilder.PAGE_SIZE_LETTER_UNITS);````
 + BREAKING CHANGE: If no page size is specified in builder or CSS use A4, rather than locale dependent.
 See above.
 + [Silently discard control characters, etc at the rendering stage](https://github.com/danfickle/openhtmltopdf/issues/21#issuecomment-227850449) Thanks @scoldwell